 Played With in both directions in How I Met Your Mother, when Robin, after her nasty breakup with Don, tells Ted that she's pretty sure that she'll try to have revenge sex with him in the near future.
 Ted swears that he'll be Above The Influence, prompting Robin to laugh and explain just how utterly ruthlessly she will stalk and seduce him and have no qualms about exploiting him the first time she catches him in a moment of weakness.
 However, when she does try this a couple weeks later, the rumors of her wiles turn out to be greatly exaggerated.

-Person of Interest: Not with sex, but when Finch was high on Ecstasy and in a talkative mood, Reese opted out of it knowing the person would regret it in the morning.
+Person of Interest: Not with sex, but when Finch was high on Ecstasy (long story) and in a talkative mood, Reese opted out of it knowing that the very private Finch would probably regret it in the morning.

 On Copper Corcoran saves Annie from the man who killed and raped her sister and wanted to rape Annie as well.
 She wants to thank him for all of this by having sex with him.
 He declines because Annie is only ten years old.
 Annie had a horribly messed up childhood and Corcoran spends the next year trying to somehow give her a normal childhood while constantly shooting down her sexual advances.